Friday Offcuts 20 May 2022

-And on that note, lets hope the weather improves for a great weekend.
+And on that note, enjoy your weekend.
 Cheers.

 We welcome comments and contributions on Friday Offcuts.
 For details on advertising for positions within the forest products industry or for products and services, either within the weekly newsletter or on this web page, please contact us.

 Copyright 2004-2022 © Innovatek Ltd. All rights reserved